pumpkinheadgiant/leeg/README.md

 `go install github.com/a-h/templ/cmd/templ@latest`

+### install boltbrowser
+`boltbrowser` is a CLI browser for inspecting the bbolt db file

+`go install github.com/br0xen/boltbrowser`

+### install delve
+`go-delve` allows VS-Code to locally debug go apps

+`go install -v github.com/go-delve/delve/cmd/dlv@latest`

 ### install tailwind
 [tailwind v3](https://v3.tailwindcss.com/) is used for CSS layout simplification.
 A binary monitors the codebase to determine which specific classes are needed, with JIT compilation to the deployed `/public/styles.css` file.

 Find the binary appropriate for your OS here: https://github.com/tailwindlabs/tailwindcss/releases/tag/v3.4.17

-Once you've downloaded the binary, rename it to be simple `tailwindcss` (or `tailwindcss.exe` for Windows).
+Once you've downloaded the binary, rename it to be simple `tailwindcss` (or `tailwindcss.exe` for Windows), and move it into the root of the `leeg` project folder.

 For non-windows users:
 ```shell